Monitor Azure Blob Storage

 StorageBlobLogs | where TimeGenerated > ago(3d) and AuthenticationType == "Anonymous" | project TimeGenerated, OperationName, AuthenticationType, Uri

 To create a pie chart of operations used over the last three days.

 StorageBlobLogs | where TimeGenerated > ago(3d) | summarize count() by OperationName | sort by count_ desc | render piechart

-Azure Monitor alerts proactively notify you when important conditions are found in your monitoring data.
-They allow you to identify and address issues in your system before your customers notice them.
-You can set alerts on metrics, logs, and the activity log.
+Azure Monitor alerts proactively notify you when specific conditions are found in your monitoring data.
+Alerts allow you to identify and address issues in your system before your customers notice them.
+For more information, see Azure Monitor alerts.

-The following table lists some example scenarios to monitor and the proper metric to use for the alert:
+The following table lists common and recommended alert rules for Azure Blob Storage and the proper metric to use for the alert: